 Produced out of Hawaii, Kona coffee is grown in optimal conditions, has a very distinct flavor profile, and can simply be brewed to make some delicious coffee.

-So what is Kona Coffee?
-Why is it so popular?
-Are there different types of Kona coffee?
+So what is kona coffee?
+What does kona coffee taste like?
+Why is kona coffee so expensive?
+Are there different types of kona coffee?
 And if so then which one should I go for?
 These are a few of the questions we will seek to answer in this article.

 What is Kona Coffee?

-Kona coffee is coffee that is grown and harvested in the Kona district of Hawaii.
-The Kona region is one of the best growing regions in the world.
+Kona coffee is Arabica coffee that is grown and harvested in the Kona district of Hawaii.
+The Kona region is one of the best coffee growing regions in the world.
 Coffee is grown at high elevations on the slopes of Mauna Loa and Hualalai- 2 active volcanoes in Hawaii.
 The coffee is grown in near perfect conditions; in fertile, mineral-rich volcanic earth and with weather that is ideal for growing coffee.
 It is no wonder the coffee that comes from here is such high quality!
+Only coffee grown in the Kona coffee belt can be described and marketed as kona coffee.

 Kona coffee is not usually available in supermarkets.
 You can buy it at specialty food stores or farmers markets or online.
 You could also talk to your local artisan coffee roasters as they may well have access to it.